transduce/transduce/README.md

 ##### string.words(delimiter?, limit?)
 Split chunks into words using `delimiter` (default `/\s+/`) and steps each word with optional limit (number of words).

+#### Async
+Use Transducers with async iterators and observables by supporting Promises in iterators and transformers.
+Inspired by [this talk](http://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/Keynote-Duality) from Erik Meijer.

+##### async.defer()
+Create a deferred transducer that allows wrapped transformer to `step` or `result` a Promise in addition to a value.
+All items will be queued and processed in order.
+The wrapped transformer is called with value of resolved Promise.

+##### async.delay(wait)
+Create a deferred transducer that delays step of wrapped transformer by `wait` milliseconds.
+All items will be queued and delayed and `step` will return a promise that will resolve after `wait` milliseconds for each item.

+##### async.compose(/\*fns\*/
+Like a normal compose, except all arguments are interleaved with `defer`.
+This allows any transducer in composed pipeline to `step` or `result` a Promise in addition to a value.
+The wrapped transformer is called with value of resolved Promise.

+##### async.transduce(t, xf, init, coll)
+Like a normal transduce, except `init` and `coll` can be a Promise and `xf` can be a deferred transducer.
+The value of `coll` can be anything that can be converted to an iterator.
+The return value is a Promise for the result of the transformation.

+##### async.reduce(xf, init, coll)
+Like a normal reduce, except `init` and `coll` can be a Promise and `xf` can be a deferred transducer.
+The value of `coll` can be anything that can be converted to an iterator.
+The return value is a Promise for the result of the reduction.

+### async.toArray(xf?, coll)
+Convenience function to transduce into an array with an optional transformation.
+The return value is a Promise for an array.

+##### async.tap(interceptor)
+Transducer that invokes interceptor with each result and input, and then passes through input.
+The primary purpose of this method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
+Executes interceptor with current result and input.

+##### async.asCallback(t, init?)
+Creates a callback that starts a transducer process and accepts parameter as a new item in the process.
+Each item advances the state of the transducer.
+If the transducer exhausts due to early termination, all subsequent calls to the callback will no-op and return the computed result.
+If the callback is called with no argument, the transducer terminates, and all subsequent calls will no-op and return the computed result.
+The callback returns undefined until completion.
+Once completed, the result is always returned.

+Like `into`, chooses transformer, `xf`, based on the type of `init` using `transformer`.
+If `init` is not defined, maintains last value and does not buffer results.
+This can be used with `tap` or other methods to process items incrementally instead of waiting and buffering results.

+##### async.asyncCallback(t, continuation?, init?)
+Creates an async callback that starts a transducer process and accepts parameter `cb(err, item)` as a new item in the process.
+The returned callback and the optional continuation follow Node.js conventions with  `fn(err, item)`.
+Each item advances the state  of the transducer, if the continuation is provided, it will be called on completion or error.
+An error will terminate the transducer and be propagated to the continuation.

+If the transducer exhausts due to early termination, any further call will be a no-op.
+If the callback is called with no item, it will terminate the transducer process.

+Like `into`, chooses transformer, `xf`, based on the type of `init` using `transformer`.
+If `init` is not defined, maintains last value and does not buffer results.
+This can be used with `tap` or other methods to process items incrementally instead of waiting and buffering results.

 #### Iterators